 Boise Personal Injury Lawyer

-Do you need help obtaining the compensation you deserve after a serious injury?
+Do you need help obtaining compensation after you’ve been seriously hurt?
 Speak with a qualified Boise injury lawyer who will fight for your right to full compensation for your losses.

-We deal with many types of accidents when handling personal injury claims at Craig Swapp & Associates.
-Some of the case types we handle regularly are premises liability accidents, work and construction injuries, motor vehicle wrecks, and defective product claims.
+Our attorneys deal with many types of accidents when handling Boise personal injury claims at Craig Swapp & Associates.
+Some of the case types we handle regularly are premises liability injuries, work and construction injuries, motor vehicle wreck injuries, and defective product injuries.

 Work and Construction Accidents